 Identify and be aware of your negative beliefs.
-When we have negative beliefs we can hear ourselves tell ourselves, we cannot have, do, or experience what we truly desire because we are not worthy.
-We need to stop with the self criticism and stop criticising others because what we sow we shall reap.
+When we have negative beliefs we can hear ourselves tell ourselves, that we cannot have, do, or experience what we truly desire because we are not worthy.
+We need to stop self-criticism and stop criticizing others because what we sow we shall reap.
 Only put loving thoughts out there.

-Loving yourself means to focus on yourself and your needs and to feel worthy enough to honour those needs.
+Loving yourself means focusing on yourself and your needs and to feel worthy enough to honor those needs.

 If you are critical of yourself and tell yourself you're not worthy, you have a negative belief.
 Identify your negative beliefs.
 Listen to yourself whenever you are feeling bad and catch those negative beliefs that ruin your life.
 Write them down.

 Replace every negative thought you identify with a positive affirmation.
 Everything you believe about yourself came about through repetition, through repeating a negative statement over and over until you believed it.
 The same can happen with the use of a positive affirmation and by constantly repeating positive affirmations to yourself you can change your own beliefs.

 Whenever you hear your inner talk not being very nice to you, change what is being thought of like a positive affirmation and repeat the affirmation as often as you can.
 With repetition of the positive affirmation, you will eventually believe it to be true.

 You are worthy and you are worthy of love and respect so do not let anyone, including yourself, disrespect you.

 Have the courage to refuse to be disrespected because you are worth so much more.
 Don't allow your thoughts and beliefs to disrespect you and make you feel anything less than feeling loved.